illinois-cs241/illinois-cs241.github.io/_docs/pied_piper.md

 :fork_and_knife: :bomb: :bangbang:

-If your code fork-bombs on _any_ autograde, then you will automatically fail this MP.
+If your code fork-bombs on _any_ autograde, then you will automatically fail this lab.
 Please make sure that your `fork` code is correct before committing your code for the nightly autograder.

 To prevent you from fork bombing your own VM, we recommend looking into [`ulimit`](https://ss64.com/bash/ulimit.html).
 This will allow you to set a limit for how many times you can fork.

-Since a learning objective of this assignment is to learn how to use pipes, if you use `popen`, you will automatically fail this MP.
+Since a learning objective of this assignment is to learn how to use pipes, if you use `popen`, you will automatically fail this lab.

 ## UNIX Pipes